pantor/frankx/README.md

 The robot state can be retrieved by calling the following methods:

-* `get_state`: Return an object of the `frankx.RobotState` class which contains most of the same attributes, under the same name, as the libfranka [franka::RobotState](https://frankaemika.github.io/libfranka/structfranka_1_1RobotState.html) definition.
+* `get_state`: Return an object of the `franky.RobotState` class which contains most of the same attributes, under the same name, as the libfranka [franka::RobotState](https://frankaemika.github.io/libfranka/structfranka_1_1RobotState.html) definition.

 * `current_pose`: Return a 3D Affine transformation object of the measured end effector pose in base frame (alias for [franka::RobotState::O_T_EE](https://frankaemika.github.io/libfranka/structfranka_1_1RobotState.html#a193781d47722b32925e0ea7ac415f442)) affected or not by another Affine transformation.